EveryTGames/Alarm_Me/README.md

 - **Senders**: Specific names or allow all
 - **Keywords**: Words or phrases that trigger the alarm

-If a notification matches both, the alarm activates instantly.
+If a notification matches both or one of them ( you control that ), the alarm activates instantly.

 ---